When you click the Profiles option in the administration tab, you see a large table with available functionalities.

 Questions to consider:

 - What profiles will you have within your site?
-Default profiles include system administrator, administrator, staff, student, guest, and AICC.
+Default profiles include system administrator, administrator, staff, student, guest.

 - Looking at the following functionalities, which do you want to apply to each profile?
 For example, you might not want teachers to be able to make courses if you are creating template courses to distribute from the district level.